jcbendernh/SynapseDeltaMaintenance/README.md

 If you created a delta table in a Mapping Data Flow via Pipelines, there is a good chance that delta table is not registered within your spark pool.
 We must first ensure that the delta table is listed there as it is the spark pool that performs the optimize and vacuum actions.

-To do so, download the <b>Delta Table Maintenance-Manual</b> Jupyter notebook and import it into your Synapse workspace and follow the commands in the notebook.
+To do so, download the [Delta Table Maintenance-Manual](/files/Delta%20Table%20Maintenance-Manual.ipynb) Jupyter notebook and import it into your Synapse workspace and follow the commands in the notebook.
 This shows you how to
 1)	Verify that your delta table exists.
 2)	Add it to the Spark catalog as an external table if it does not exist.
 3)	Run the optimize and vacuum commands.